Follow The USC INSTITUTE OF ARMENIAN STUDIES

 Follow the Institute on YouTube to watch scholars and thought leaders explore topics that matter.

 The Russian Foreign Ministry issued a highly unusual statement containing harsh criticism of the Azerbaijani government’s treatment of Russian citizens of Armenian descent.

-“Russian citizens visiting Azerbaijan are discriminated on the basis of ethnicity,” the July 6 statement said.
-“So far this year 25 Russian citizens were refused entry into Azerbaijan,” before being detained and expelled at their own expense, according to the ministry.
+“Russian citizens visiting Azerbaijan are discriminated against on the basis of ethnicity,” the July 6 statement said.
+“So far this year 25 Russian citizens were refused entry into Azerbaijan” before being detained and expelled at their own expense, according to the ministry.

 “The basis for this mistreatment were Armenian last names, names or patronymics of our citizens.
 There were also cases when individuals with Russian last and first names and patronymics would be interrogated to determine if they might have ‘Armenian ancestry.”